tonylitianyu/Swarm-Flocking/README.md

 The implementation is based on this paper:
 Hauert, Sabine, et al. "Reynolds flocking in reality with fixed-wing robots: communication range vs. maximum turning rate."
 2011 IEEE/RSJ International Conference on Intelligent Robots and Systems.
 IEEE, 2011.

-The Coachswarm simulation is provided by Professor Michael Rubenstein at Northwestern University
+The Coachswarm simulation is provided by Professor Michael Rubenstein at Northwestern University.

+Since this is a class project, the python code cannot be made public.
+If you are interested, please contact me for more details.

 ## Approach